opengisch/QField-docs/documentation/get-started/index.en.md

 QField is available for Android and iOS devices and can also be accessed on the Desktop (Windows, macOS and Linux).
 Use QField for optimised data collection outside in any place on earth.
-Its optimized user interface hides the full power of [QGIS](https://qgis.org) under the hood.
+Its optimized user interface exposes through a an easy-to-use front-end that gets out of the way the full power of [QGIS](https://qgis.org) under the hood.

 ## QFieldCloud